TheOnlyRealCoder/AdvancedMacros.github.io/_docs/reference/events.md

   - /docs/reference/
   - /docs/functions/
 ---

 **Events** are used to trigger scripts when different things in-game occur.
-The whole list of events that can be caught can be found in the table on the right =>
 You can create an event binding by changing the third icon into the icon of a grass block with an arrow as shown below.
 ![Event Binding](/assets/img/events.png)

 1. Change this icon to the grass block icon as shown in the image.
 This tells the mod that you want to bind it to an event.
 2. Clicking the white triangle you select what type of event you want the mod to look for.
 3. Clicking the square you select what script you want the mod to run upon the event trigger.